 High Sierra Trail, Day 1: Crescent Meadow to Bearpaw Meadow – After an early wake-up in Visalia, our bus dropped us off a the Giant Sequoia Museum in Sequoia National Park around nine in the morning.
 We hopped a second in-park shuttle past Moro Rock and after some final visits to the last bathroom that we’d see for a week, we were on our way through the dense forest of white fir, sugar pines, occasional giant sequoias, and beautiful undergrowth of ferns; All basking in the early morning, golden California light.
 Feeling like I was on Endor, I couldn’t help, but announce, “If I don’t see an Ewok, I’m gonna be pissed.”
-A few minutes later, we spotted a small bear cub… which as far as I’m concerned, that counts.
+A few minutes later, we spotted a small bear cub… which as far as I’m concerned counts as an Ewok.

 The High Sierra Trail in Sequoia National Park begins in Crescent Meadow on the southeast edge of the Giant Forest and for the first mile, it travels through this tick forest.
 It was nice and peaceful, but I’m much more partial to the grand, open vistas, which first start coming about a mile in at Eagle View.
 From there, we could see back to Moro Rock to the West, down to the Middle Fork of the Kaweah River, and ahead to the peaks of the Great Western Divide that the High Sierra Trail eventually crosses.

-The trail seemed pretty consistent throughout the day without any extremely noticeable elevation gain (or loss) as it wound through areas of dense forest, made its way along the exposed canyons walls, and over various creek crossings, which were all running extremely low given that it was almost September after a historically depressing snow year in the west.
+The trail seemed pretty consistent throughout the day without any extremely noticeable elevation gain (or loss) as it wound through areas of dense forest, made its way along the exposed canyons walls, and over various creek crossings; All running extremely low given that it was almost September after a historically depressing snow year in the west.

-We arrived to the aptly-named Nine Mile Creek (technically 8.8 miles in), where we had planned on camping for the night, but unfortunately it kind of sucked.
-It was situated in extremely thick forest, the creek was barely flowing, and all the tent spots seemed to have a slight tilt to them.
-Even looking uphill to the north of the trail for some sites that I had read about didn’t really seem too appealing.
+We arrived to the aptly-named Nine Mile Creek (technically 8.8 miles in), where we had planned on camping for the night, but it was less than inspiring… The sites were situated in extremely thick forest, the creek was barely flowing, and all the tent spots seemed to have a slight tilt to them.
 Still being fairly early and more importantly, still having some energy to continue, we decided to carry on another 2.5 miles to camp for the night at Bearpaw Meadow.

-Leaving Nine Mile Creek, the trail descended to Buck Creek Canyon, a dramatic canyon well-known for floods, avalanches and rockslides.
-After crossing the creek, we encountered the first steep climb of the trip as the trail gained some 500 feet in slightly over a mile, arriving at the Bearpaw Meadow area 11.4 miles (18.2 km) from our start at Crescent Meadow.
+Leaving Nine Mile Creek, we descended into Buck Creek Canyon, a dramatic canyon well-known for floods, avalanches and rockslides, before encountering the first steep climb of the trip, gaining some 500 feet in slightly over a mile

 High Sierra Trail, Day 1: Crescent Meadow to Bearpaw Meadow